 “The Joy Armada” (Vinyl and Digital Downloads Available in 2015)

 “The Joy Armada” is a musical collection of short stories chronicling and intersecting with the lives of a cast of characters who are experiencing different types of joy.
-The songs explore the joy of “moving the stone” and becoming unstuck, sexual joy, the joy of laying in bed all day slipping in and out of dreams, Friday night edge-of-town ice house joy, the joy in searching, the joy in finding, the joy of recognizing our common human condition, the fast but slippery joy of fame, the joy of finally letting go and asking for help, the joy of commitment, and the joy of knowing that somewhere there is…
+The songs explore the joy of “moving the stone” and becoming unstuck, sensual joy, the joy of laying in bed all day slipping in and out of dreams, Friday night edge-of-town ice house joy, the joy in searching, the joy in finding, the joy of recognizing our common human condition, the fast but slippery joy of fame, the joy of finally letting go and asking for help, the joy of commitment, and the joy of knowing that somewhere there is…

 The Sunday Best

 2010’s The Sunday Best found Eric Beverly and his band of the same name, as the title more than suggests, at his very best after years of making music.
 Time spent playing in groups and on his own in his home state plus Europe and South America has served this musical artist, painter and writer well on his 10-song recorded debut.

 From the feisty opening rocker “All Her Little Secrets,” punctuated by R&B inflected horns, The Sunday Best brims with Beverly’s colorful melodic gifts, crafty and emotive wordplay, and a musical sensibility that melds and transcends genres.
 He channels the bracing first rush of new love on the slinky and shimmering “Girl, You’ve Got Me,” weaves a tapestry of confession and vocal harmonies on the haunting “All I Wanted,” and recalls the glory days of Elvis Costello and The Attractions on “Valerie.”